Walking In Herefordshire

 Queenswood Country Park features an extensive and exciting range of attractions that are interesting, fun and healthy for people of all ages.
 There are different way-marked walks around the arboretum and wider woodland ranging from 1 mile to 2.5 miles and these include easy-access paths.

-Nupend Wood is the perfect wood and hangs either side of a limestone spine.
+Nupend Wood in Fownhope is the perfect wood and hangs either side of a limestone spine.
 Parts of the wood were once quarried, giving the ground a sometimes mesmerising, convulsed aspect.

 Mostly lovely ancient woodland, principally of ash and oak.
 Whilst following the walking route your eyes will keep catching the giant yews on the ridge, left stranded from pagan time.

 Haugh Woods are mainly made up of hard forest tracks, with gentle slopes, which make easy going for all including pushchairs.

 Haugh Wood is a wonderful place to visit with the kids, especially on a sunny day when you can bring a picnic to enjoy as you look out for species such as the Wood White, Speckled White, and various types of butterflies.